sschleemilch/slimline.nvim/README.md

 Available components:

-- `mode`, well, you know what it is
+- `mode`, well, you know what it is.
+Automatically sets `vim.opt.showmode = false`.
 - `path`, shows the filename and the relative path + modified / read-only info
 - `git`, shows the git branch + file diff infos (added, modified and removed lines) (requires [gitsigns](https://github.com/lewis6991/gitsigns.nvim))
-- `diagnostics`, shows `vim.diagnostic` infos
+- `diagnostics`, shows `vim.diagnostic` infos.
+Diagnostics are computed on change only.
-- `filetype_lsp`, shows the filetype and attached LSPs
+- `filetype_lsp`, shows the filetype and attached LSPs.
+Attached LSPs are computed on change only.
 - `progress`, shows the file progress in % and the overall number of lines
-- `recording`, shows the register being used for recording (not enabled by default)
+- `recording`, shows the register being used for recording

 Which components to show in which section (`left`, `right`, `center`) can be configured.
 Components can be configured more than once if desired.
 The components configuration accepts function calls and strings so that you can hook custom content into the line.
 See [Custom components](#custom-components) for an introduction.

+The line respects and is compatible with `vim.opt.laststatus` settings.

 ## Contributing